Social Media Evidence in Tampa Criminal Cases

 Brancato Law Firm, P.A.

-Social media can decide the outcome of a Tampa criminal case.
-Posts, comments, messages, and photos now appear in court every day.
+Social media can decide the outcome of a criminal case.
+Posts, comments, messages, photos, and location data now appear in Tampa courtrooms every day.
 Prosecutors use this digital evidence to build timelines, attack credibility, and argue guilt.
 However, social media also helps the defense.
 When used correctly, it can expose lies, reveal hidden motives, and lead to dismissed charges.

-Real Tampa Example: Social Media That Cleared My Client
+Real Tampa Case: Social Media That Cleared My Client

-In another case, the State charged my client with unlawful sexual contact with a minor.
-The accusations looked serious.
-However, I found social media posts from the alleged victim that contradicted the story.
 The State Attorney’s Office dismissed the charges completely.
-Had I not explored social media in that case, my client would likely be a sex offender today.
+Had I not explored social media in that case, my client would likely be a registered sex offender today.
+Digital evidence saved his life.

-Federal law controls how police obtain social media content.
-The Stored Communications Act (18 U.S.C. § 2703) applies to electronic communications stored by third-party providers.
+Federal law controls how law enforcement obtains social media content.
+The Stored Communications Act (18 U.S.C. § 2703) governs electronic communications stored by third-party providers like Meta, X, Snapchat, and TikTok.

 Digital Forensics Goes Beyond Social Media